maevadevs/Learn-SQL-Server/1-dml-dql/04-filtering-data/09-aliases.md

 # Aliases

-- Use column aliases to change the heading of the query output and table alias
+- Use aliases to change the column heading of the query output and table alias
 - Improve readability of queries
 - We can use basic column transformations and assign the result to aliases
 - A temporary name during the query execution
 - We use `AS` to assign aliases.
 But it is optional so we can do without it
-- If the column alias contains spaces, you need to enclose it in quotation marks
+- **If the column alias contains spaces, you need to enclose it in quotation marks**

 ```sql
 column_name|expression AS column_alias